elastic/apm-pipeline-library/vars/README.md

 ```

 * cluster: Name of the cluster that was already created.
 Mandatory
+* elasticsearch: Whether to configure the environment variables with the Elasticsearch URL/User/Pass.
+Optional
 * kibana: Whether to configure the environment variables with the Kibana URL.
 Optional

 NOTE: secrets for the test clusters are located in Vault, see `getTestClusterSecret`